Skip to main content

 Exposure at work

-Workers in industries that make formaldehyde or formaldehyde-containing products, lab technicians, some health care professionals, and funeral home employees may be exposed to higher levels of formaldehyde than the general public.
+Workers in industries that make formaldehyde or formaldehyde-containing products, lab technicians, some health care professionals, funeral home employees, and hair salon workers may be exposed to higher levels of formaldehyde than the general public.
 Exposure occurs mainly by inhaling formaldehyde gas or vapor from the air or less often by absorbing liquids containing formaldehyde through the skin.

 Can formaldehyde cause cancer?